 What anxiety meds are safe during pregnancy?

-First things first, speak to your doctor about what will work best for you.
+First things first, speak to your doctor (or the team at Tia, who can help with anti-anxiety meds during pregnancy) about what will work best for you.

 If you’re already on medication, see what they think about you continuing on it while you’re pregnant.